Hoogkamer/WIFI-Radio-ESP32-V2/README.md

 #### Using Rotary
 Turn the Station Rotary button to change the station within the active category.
-If the screen is dimmed you have to click the Station Rotary button to activate the screen.
-Then click again to change to the Categorations menu.
+OR click to change to the Categorations menu.
 Rotate to select a category and then click to activate this category.

 ### Stopping the radio stream